 Batching has its origins in the computing world.
 These are programs that run large but similar batches of work in terms of their resource requirements.
 An initial setup is required, but once this is done, all tasks can be run sequentially without the need for user interaction.

 When a company designs an email marketing campaign, the program that segments the people who should receive the campaign and then sends hundreds of thousands of emails to its recipients is an example of batching.

-Here is a key concept in productivity issues: Most activities require some kind of physical or mental preparation.
-Often, the cost of that setup time is relatively high compared to the results, and more or less fixed as well.
-This means that, once you’ve taken it on, it is the same for one as it is for a hundred.
+What does this have to do with your personal effectiveness?
+Behind batching lies a key concept in productivity issues.
+Most activities require a certain amount of preparation, physical or mental.
+Often, the cost of this start-up period is relatively high relative to the results obtained, and more or less fixed.
+This means that, once the start-up cost has been assumed, it costs about the same to do one thing as it does to do a hundred.

-In GTD, this batch processing technique is used in almost all stages, in one way or another:
+In GTD (Getting Things Done), the batch processing technique is used at almost every stage of the workflow, in one form or another:

 - In order to clarify and organize captures, a certain amount of concentration and the right state of mind is necessary.
 That’s why it’s recommended to clarify all things at once, as often as necessary.
 Clarifying things as they’re captured is a highly ineffective practice, as it becomes a source of interruptions.

 - The Weekly Review is another clear example of batching, with specific fine-tuning in terms of materials and mental state needed.
 One day a week you set aside time to review and update all the lists in your system.

 - Grouping the Next Actions by context has a similar background.
 The reason for doing together —one after the other—tasks that belong to the same context is to minimize preparation times, both physical and mental.